skaestle/varnish-ban/README.md

 end
 ```

+## Gotchas

-Gotchas: This is a proof-of-concept, thus some errors might pop up (no tests either!) :)
+* This is a proof-of-concept, thus some errors should be expected.
+There are no tests either.
 * The Regex used to ban the caches will not handle low IDs very well.
 The project I used this approach on uses MongoDB IDs (http://docs.mongodb.org/manual/reference/object-id/) so does not have this issue.
 * The Rails caching is pretty weak.
 Only the partials are cached in a fragment cache.
 I was not able to find a better way to build up the rendered_entities cache then by calling them from the template.
 Thus this needs to be executed whenever the template is rendered.